Overview of Damage Prevention

 - Repeat the steps until all burrows have been treated in areas where there are problems.
 Burrows can be treated with gas cartridges at any time, but the fumigant is most effective in spring before the young emerge.
 On occasion, treated burrows will be reopened by another animal and re-treatment may be necessary.

-The M-44, a mechanical ejection device containing sodium cyanide, is registered for control of red and gray foxes by WS personnel and certified pesticide applicators in some states.
-In addition to the instructions on the label, the Environmental Protection Agency (EPA) mandates 6 use restrictions on handling, application, signage, notification, transportation, and storage that must be followed.
+A mechanical ejection device containing sodium cyanide, the M-44, is registered for control of red and gray foxes by certified applicators who have taken additional training and for whom USDA-APHIS Wildlife Services assumes a supervisory role.
+In addition to the instructions on the label, the Environmental Protection Agency (EPA) mandates use restrictions on handling, application, signage, notification, transportation, and storage that must be followed.
 Information on the safe and effective use of sodium cyanide is available from state agencies that regulate pesticides.

 The use of traps is very effective and selective, but a great deal of expertise is required to trap foxes effectively.
 Inexperienced trappers may educate foxes, making them very difficult to catch.

 Equipment needed for trapping foxes includes traps, a sifter with a 3/16 or ½-inch screen, trap stakes, trowel, gloves (which should be used only for trapping), a 16- to 20-ounce carpenter’s hammer with straight claws, and a bottle of scent.
 Remove the factory oil finish on the traps by boiling the traps in water and vinegar, or by burying the traps in moist soil for 1 to 2 weeks.
 The traps should be dyed with commercially available trap dye to prevent further corrosion.
-Proper location of the sets is crucial (Figure 9).
+Proper location of the set is crucial.

 Do not allow the traps and other equipment to come in contact with gasoline, oil, or other strong-smelling, contaminating materials.
 Cleanliness of equipment is absolutely necessary for consistent trapping success.

-When the set is completed, the pan of the trap should be about 5 inches from the entrance of the hole, with the pan slightly offset from the center of the hole (Figure 10).
+When the set is completed, the pan of the trap should be about 5 inches from the entrance of the hole, with the pan slightly offset from the center of the hole.

 Sets made along trails, at entrances to fields, and near carcasses often are most effective.
 The dirt-hole set is very selective.
 Dig a hole 6 inches deep and 3 inches in diameter at a downward angle, just behind the spot where the trap is to be placed.
 Place 4 to 5 drops of scent in the back of the hole.
 Move back from the bait hole and dig a hole 2 inches deep that is large enough to accommodate the trap and chain.
 Fasten the chain of the trap to a stake with a chain-swivel and drive the stake directly under the place where the trap is to be set.
 Fold and place the chain under or beside the trap.
 Set the trap about ½ inch below the ground.
 Adjust the pan tension (amount of force needed to fire the trap) to fire at ¼ of the weight of the fox to reduce the capture of lighter, non-target animals.